dresdenjs/dresdenjs.io/src/routes/meetups/meetup_2.md

 ---
 title: Meetup Two
-description: "This is the description of meetup two"
+description: 'This is the description of meetup two'
-date: "2021-12-25"
+date: '2021-12-25'
 ---